yhyang04/yhyang04.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student at **Sichuan University**.
-My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas in artificial intelligence 🙌:
+My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas 🙌:
-1. **Data Analysis and modeling**
+1. **Data Analysis and Modeling**

-2. **Time-Series forecast**
+2. **Time-Series Forecast**

 3. **Information System**